So you're considering an adjustable rate mortgage

 2) You’re banking on refinancing your loan before or soon after the fixed period ends.

 Why we’re cautious: Again, life – and the economy – can be unpredictable.
 Just like getting your initial mortgage, a lot of requirements and factors are involved in successfully refinancing your mortgage, which means there’s no guarantee you’ll be able to lock in a lower rate down the line.

-At Better, we believe in only recommending loan products that are in the best interest of the buyer.
-That’s why none of our loan consultants receive commissions – they’re solely here to support you.
+At Better Mortgage, we believe in only recommending loan products that are in the best interest of the buyer.
+That’s why none of our Mortgage Experts receive commissions – they’re solely here to support you.
 So, while there are other reasons why an ARM might be appealing, the only case we feel strongly about is the home scenario in which you’re certain that you’ll be selling the house within 10 years.